Usman0220/pak-whatsapp-tester/README_ANDROID.md

 Android APK for tester6.py

 What this adds
-- android_kivy/: a minimal Kivy app that:
+- android_kivy/: a Kivy app that:
   - Bundles the original tester6.py inside the APK (visible under the “tester6.py” tab)
-  - Provides a simple “Demo” tab that runs safe, local Python logic (no network) to demonstrate functionality
+  - Provides a “Demo” tab with:
+    - Safe, local Python logic (no network) to demonstrate functionality
+    - A “Run full network workflow” button that executes tester6.main() and streams logs into the app
-- buildozer.spec: ready-to-build spec using Kivy/Buildozer
+- buildozer.spec: ready-to-build spec using Kivy/Buildozer with full network dependencies enabled
 - Optional CI (GitHub Actions) provided below to build an APK automatically using Docker

 Local build (recommended)